Learning Space – A Children’s Emotional Well-being and Mental Health Charity.

-An Award for ‘Starfish’ – Providing Valuable Support to Schools in East Surrey.
+An Award for ‘Sparkfish’ – Providing Valuable Support to Schools in East Surrey.

 Sparkfish – A Redhill Christian organisation that engages with young people in schools across Reigate, Redhill and Merstham, offering support in important areas of the curriculum and school life was awarded a grant from the High Sheriff Youth Awards last year and this week Ron Enticott from the HYSA, went along to the Sparkfish offices to present Director – Harriet Pearce, and helper – Tim Hills with a certificate from the High Sheriff in recognition of great and valuable services to the community.